zinichakraborty/bootcampexercises-f23/proj2/README.md

 ### Sidebar Component
 - This component will hold links to the training log dashboard, animal dashboard, and profile page if implemented.
 - If the current user is an admin it will also display links to the Admin View Pages.
-- At the bottom it will display the current user's name and if the user is an admin or not as well as a link to log out (go to the log in page)
+- At the bottom it will display the current user's name and if the user is an admin or not as well as a link to log out (which navigates to the log in page)

 ### Search Bar Component (bonus, not required)
 - This component is a simple search bar that either filters components when you click an enter button next to the search or as you type without using a button.